Suhelkh0/EarthKeepers/README.md

 ---

 ## 🚀 **How It Works**
-For the full description of the app see the files in the repository:
+For the full description of the project see the files in the repository:
 - Capstone_Project_Phase_A.docx
 - Capstone_Project_Phase_B.docx